HemanthSai7/Paper-Implementations/nlp/nlp_basics/simple-lora/README.md

 - [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685)

 ## 🎓 Citation

-If you use this implementation, please cite the original LoRA paper:

 ```bibtex
 @article{hu2021lora,
   title={LoRA: Low-Rank Adaptation of Large Language Models},